 Entries were considered by an independent Miromoda committee chaired by NZFW’s Dame Pieter Stewart, against a specific set of criteria.

 Entries for the 2016 Miromoda Fashion Design Competition are now closed.
+Call for Entries will open on April 1, 2017.

 Now in it’s eighth year, the competition was held at the Pataka Arts & Cultural Museum at Porirua for the first time with a judging panel made up of Dame Pieter Stewart, founder of NZ Fashion Week, iconic fashion designer Adrian Hailwood and Lucire fashion magazine publisher, Jack Yan.